l3wk3m/studio-booker/README.md

 As a site user I can easily find and access the sign-up page from the homepage so that I can create an account without confusion or unnecessary delays

 - Acceptance Criteria 1
-Given that I am a not signed in user
-When I visit the page
-Then a visible and clearly labeled "Sign Up" button is present on the homepage
+Given the user is not signed up, the sign-up button will be easy to find.
 - Acceptance Criteria 2
-Given that I am a not signed in user
-When clicking the "Sign Up" button
-Then it navigates the user to the sign-up form
+Given a user is not signed up, clicking the sign-up button takes them to the sign up page.

-**User Story - Filling out the sign-up form**
+**User Story - Filling in the sign-up form**

 As a site user I can enter my personal details into a sign-up form so that I can register for a new account

 - Acceptance Criteria 1
-Given the user isn't signed in
-When the user is filling out the sign up form
-That the form includes fields for necessary information (e.g., email, password, confirmation of password)
+Given the user doesn't have an account, when the user is filling out the sign up form the form includes fields for necessary information (e.g., email, password, confirmation of password)
 - Acceptance Criteria 2
-Given the user isn't signed in
-When the user is filling out the sign up form
-That the form has input validation (e.g., email format)
+Given the user doesn't have an account, when the user is filling out the sign up form the form has input validation (e.g., email format)

 #### Epic 2 - Development of a studio booking system

-As a site owner I would like to have a comprehensive, user-friendly booking system, so that users can effortlessly view, create, modify, and cancel bookings for various courses so that the user easy can book courses.
+As a site owner I would like to have a comprehensive booking system so that users can effortlessly create, read, update and delete bookings.

-**User Story - Viewing available spaces**
+**User Story - Viewing available studios**

-As a registered user I can easily view all available spaces so that I can decide which space to book based on my schedule
+As a Site User I can easily view all available studios so that I can book a studio based on my availability

 - Acceptance Criteria 1
-Given as a site visitor
-When the booking page is visited
-Then a list of courses is available
+As a site user the booking page is visited displaying a list of available studios
 - Acceptance Criteria 2
-Given as a site visitor
-When the booking page is visited
-Then course listing includes essential details such as course title, description, dates, and availability
+As a site user, the studios list includes crucial details, such as the studio's location, availability, description, etc.

 **User Story - Creating a new booking**

-As a registered user I can book a course so that I can secure my spot in a space I'm interested in
+As a Site User I can book a studio so that I can secure my exclusive place

 - Acceptance Criteria 1
 Given that the user is signed in